rohityadav-sas/K-Map-Solver/README.md

    ```bash
    make
    ```

 ## Usage

 Click on the cells in the K-Map Grid to flip between 0 and 1.
 After configuring your K-Map, click the "Calculate" button to compute the minterms.
 The "Visualize" option allows you to see the K-Map Expression using logic gates.

+## License

+This project is licensed under the ISC License.
+See the [LICENSE](./LICENSE) file for details.

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-## License
-This project is licensed under the [MIT License](LICENSE).
+Contributions are welcome!
+Please feel free to submit a Pull Request.